RedMser/godot-fluent-translation/README.md

 Currently, only `.tscn` files are properly handled (similarly to the POT generator feature built into Godot).
 A plug-in system to customize message extraction is planned but currently not possible to implement.

-## Setup

-* Needs Godot 4.1 or later - I used 4.3 master build based on commit [`d282e4f0e6`](https://github.com/godotengine/godot/commit/d282e4f0e6b6ebcf3bd6e05cd62f2a8fe1f9a238)
-    * Due to a change in the Translation API, you must create a custom build of the engine with a patch applied.
-See instructions below.
-* You must have Rust set up, see [this guide](https://godot-rust.github.io/book/intro/setup.html) and follow the LLVM instructions as well.

-## Installation

-1. Apply the following patch to a custom Godot build: https://github.com/RedMser/godot/pull/2
-2. Clone this repository.
-3. Modify `rust/.cargo/config.toml` to point to your custom Godot build path.
-4. Build the rust library via `cargo build`
-5. The demo project should now run successfully.

 ## About this Project